 “What do the UK’s National Parks really look like?
 To see what these landscapes are made-up of, let’s go on a walk.
 Each second of the walk reveals 1% of our National Parks and how they appear from above.
 Are you ready for the UK’s National Parks in 100 seconds?”
 UK National Parks in 100

-Slow Ways is a project to create a network of walking routes that connect all of Great Britain’s towns and cities as well as thousands of villages.
-Using existing footpaths, people will be able to use the Slow Ways to walk between neighbouring settlements or daisy-chain routes for long distance journeys.
-Slow Ways is now
+I am the Founder and CEO of Slow Ways, an audacious initiative to create a network of walking routes that connect all of Great Britain’s towns, cities and national parks.
+Using existing footpaths, people will be able to use the Slow Ways to walk or wheel between neighbouring places or daisy-chain routes for long distance

 The Netherlands in 100 Seconds is a short film that explores what the country looks like from the air in its correct proportions.
 For many people the film is beautiful, controversial, surprising and challenging all at the same time.
 I used Corine Land Cover data to accurately reflect how much of the Netherlands are covered